-Nearby Salisbury’s Twin Lakes are rimmed by forests and surrounded by hills and mountains.
+Salisbury’s Twin Lakes are rimmed by forests and surrounded by hills and mountains.
 Popular for kayaking and fishing- known as one of the best trout fisheries in Connecticut.
-Bring your own boats and launch at the public launch or rent canoes, kayaks or pontoon boats at O’Hara’s Marina for a day of fun on the water.
+Bring your own boats and launch at the public launch or rent canoes, kayaks or pontoon boats at O’Hara’s Landing Marina for a day of fun on the water.

 Antique shops in the area are known for unparalleled variety and unsurpassed quality.
 Craft shops, art galleries and bookshops provide hours and days of unique shopping experiences in Litchfield County and the Southern Berkshires.

 Since 2004, Whiting Mills has been the home to a variety of artists, craftspeople, retail shops, small manufacturing companies, and a center for artistic community.
 Spend an hour or two wandering through this historic building and perusing the unique shops.
 It is to be the future home of the nationally acclaimed American Mural Project.